lightna-project/lightna/README.md

 ### Configure Lightna
 * `cp code/lightna/magento-os-backend/env.php.sample entry/magento-os/env.php`
 * Edit `entry/magento-os/env.php` and define `*****` with your values
-* Make sure Elasticsearch and Session options match to Magento setup and stored in files (at the moment, only file storage is supported)
+* Ensure that the Elasticsearch and Session settings correspond to the Magento setup, and note that currently, only file storage for sessions is supported
-* Make sure `session.serialize_handler` value is set to `php_serialize`
+* Ensure that `session.serialize_handler` value is set to `php_serialize`

 ### Build